AmeliaMaier/Dev_Notes/Software_Testing_General.md

 A lot of unit tests are written to insure complete code coverage.
 What this means is that every line of code is tested with one or more unit tests.
 If you have logical splits in your code, both sides of the split should have unit tests.

-If you have something similar to this sudo code:
+If you have something similar to this pseudo code:

 ```
 if input > 10